chickensoft-games/chickensoft_site/docs/setup.md

 ## 🖥 Shell Environment

-Let's setup the shell environment to contain environment variables that point to Godot and the .NET SDK.
-This will allow you to run Godot and the `dotnet` command line tool from anywhere, making Godot game development easier than ever.
+Let's setup the shell environment to contain environment variables that point to the .NET SDK.
+This will allow you to run `dotnet` command line tool from anywhere.
+We will be using it to install GodotEnv to manage ours Godot installation, making Godot game development easier than ever.

 :::info